upup1904/reddit_ebookdeals/example_aws.md

 - - -  -

-The script file you can adapt if you want it, it is something I use on my pc, that tries to warn if the script missed an element
+The script file, frugal.sh, is just a sample.
+It calls form_it, shows what it's about to post, and if you hit <enter> it posts it (using the configs set up below)  But you could coordinate the two scripts however you want.